OJEN Lennox Award

 The past recipients are listed on a permanent plaque which hangs in the Ottawa Courthouse.

-To nominate an individual or group for this award, send their name and brief description of their activities to firstname.lastname@example.org.
+To nominate an individual or group for this award, please contact email@example.com.
 An OJEN staff member will follow up.
-Nominations are received year-round, but must be received before the end of the calendar year to be considered for that year.

 Susheel Gupta was selected to receive the inaugural Lennox Award as a result of the leadership he has demonstrated in promoting justice education in the Ottawa region.
 He is committed to providing students with a positive exposure to the law, through his work on both the Canadian Bar Association Law Day Committee and the Ottawa OJEN Committee.